alleyinteractive/pest-plugin-wordpress/README.md

 Framework](https://mantle.alley.co/testing/test-framework/) with Pest to test your WordPress plugin with ease and simplicity.
 Your IDE will be able to type-hint you as well to allow you to use the testing framework.

-# Using With the Mantle Framework
+# Using with the Mantle Framework

 Requiring the WordPress Pest Plugin on an existing Mantle project will allow you to install Pest with a few commands.